Michael Heiman/Getty Images

 En español | Governors across the country are issuing orders and recommendations to their residents on the status of schools, businesses and public services as their states respond to the coronavirus outbreak.
-Many states are closing schools, along with public and private colleges and universities.

 All states have taken coronavirus-related actions, but restrictions vary, and so does the length of time the measures are in place.
 Here’s a look at each state’s restrictions: